 Billing itself as New Zealand's "fourth most popular guitar-based digi-bongo a cappella-rap-funk-comedy duo," Flight of the Conchords has already begun to take the U.S. by storm.
 The duo now has an HBO series by the same name.
 Hear an interview and in-studio performance.

-The group combines countrified folk and rock, with a doomstruck grace that gets under the skin.
+The National's intricate wordplay, catchy choruses and elegant arrangements have earned the indie-rock band comparisons to groups both stately and unpredictable.
+The band combines countrified folk and traditional rock, with a doomstruck grace that gets under the skin.

 When the young members of the Tarantella Quartet aren't rehearsing string quartets, one might find them out on the dance floor.
 "I've taken classes in jazz, tap and ballet," says violist Celia Hatton, "but Latin dancing was calling my name and I haven't been able to stop!"
 The group plays two of Ervin Schulhoff's Five Pieces for String Quartet.
 This segment originally aired on Mar.
 21, 2007

-Dax Riggs' rollicking "Living Is Suicide" is one of the year's most delightfully forbidding songs.
+Dax Riggs' rollicking "Living Is Suicide" contemplates the futility of existence dressed up as a garage-rock anthem.
+Prickly and ghostly, occasionally plodding, occasionally amazing and deathly serious, it's one of the year's most delightfully forbidding songs.